raml-org/ramldt2jsonschema/README.md

 [![Build status][travis-image]][travis-url]
 [![Test coverage][coveralls-image]][coveralls-url]

-CLI & Library to convert a RAML 1.0 DataType to a JSON Schema Draft 4, and back
+CLI & Library to convert a RAML 1.0 DataType to a JSON Schema Draft 6, and back. (dt2js can still be used to produce draft04 documents if used programatically)

 ## Usage